-- Reduce the impact on the loss history of the additional insured.
-Meaning that if a loss does occur due to the negligence of another party (vendor), the additional insured can avoid asserting the claim under its own policy, thus keeping the lost history lower, particularly if it is not the party directly responsible for the claim.
+- Additional insured status reduces the impact on the loss history of the additional insured.
+In other words, if a loss does occur due to the negligence of another party (vendor), the additional insured can avoid asserting the claim under its own policy, thus keeping the loss history lower, particularly if it is not the party directly responsible for the claim.

-- By naming a person or organization as additional insured on your policy, you are making sure those appropriate entities are going to be picked up if something were to happen.
+- By naming a person or organization as additional insured on your policy, a named insured is making sure those appropriate entities are going to be held responsible if a risk event were to occur.

 Want to learn more about reducing your company's liabilities?
 Sign up for our BCS Basics email course.

-Enter your email address in the box below to sign up.
+Enter your email address below to sign up.

-There are two factors to consider for review if you hope to attain adequate additional insured coverage:
+There are two major factors to consider for review if you hope to attain adequate additional insured coverage.

 The endorsement will need to be carefully reviewed to determine if the language is appropriate to provide the entity coverage that meets their expectations and contractual obligations.
 If the language is wrong or is written ambiguously, it will affect the scope of coverage for that person or organization if a risk event occurs.